wowolo/multi_task_learning/README.md

 # 3. Doing Experiments

 Using the example of the `compositeSine` experiment, this section describes how one can launch experiments using this repository.
-Before you run the code you should refer to the next section, software setup, to make the necessary preparations for your experiments. \
+Before you actually run the code you should refer to the next section, software setup, to make the necessary preparations for your experiments. \
-In general, each experiment should have a dedicated *Manager* Python class object, which is initialized with all the user specified configurations and starts the experiment(s) via its *run* method.
-Once the associated *Manager* is implemented in the `manager.py` file of the respective experiment, analogously to the `compositeSine` experiment, running the experiment is a simple exercise of adjusting the imports at the top of the (pre_)main.py files to load the experiment's configurations from its `configs.py` file and the respective *Manager* object.
-Furthermore, the code evaluates the given configurations consisting of several Python dictionaries in two steps.
-The first step allows the user to define several options for (possibly) each parameter and createa grid of configurations with all possible supplied configuration combinations.
-In the second step, each configuration of the resulting batch of experiments can then be supplied task specific configurations.
+In general, each experiment should have a dedicated *Manager* Python class object in `manager.py` , which is initialized with all the user specified configurations for the specific experriment and starts the run(s) via its *run* method. \
+Furthermore, the code evaluates the given configurations consisting of several Python dictionaries in two stages.
+In the first stage every value in the configuration is put into a list if it is not already one.
+Then a parameter grid is created by going through all possible combinations of values for the distinct configuration keys.
+In the second stage each resulting configuration dictionary, which is just one point from the previously created parameter grid, is iterated over.
+The respective values of one such dictionary are checked for the following question: Is it a task-specific value or is it a value which is valid for all tasks?
+A task-specific value is given as a dictionary with task keys (of the format 'task_{i}' - i-th task) and the associated values.
+Correspondingly, any value which is not of type dictionary is evaluated as non task-specific value, i.e., valid for all tasks.

 $~$

-> Refer to the `experiments/subREADME.md` file for more details and an example of this two step evaluation routine of the configurations.
+> Refer to the `experiments/compositeSine/configs.py` scipt for an example of the resulting format of such configurations.

 $~$

 The `compositeSine` experiment uses the following dictionaries to parametrize the experiment:
 - *configs_data* (data specific configurations for the *CreateData* object in `core_code/create_data.py`)
 - *configs_architecture* (architecture specific configurations for the *CreateModel* object in `core_code/create_model.py`)
-- *configs_training* (training specific configurations for the *LightningModel* object in `core_code/lightning_model.py`)
+- *configs_training* (training specific configurations for the *LightningMultitask* object in `core_code/lightning_multitask.py`)
 - *configs_custom* (custom configurations for the experiment's *Manager* object in `experiments/compositeSine/manager.py`)
-- *configs_trainer* (*pytorch_lightning.Trainer* specific configurations for the *LightningModel.fit()* method in `core_code/lightning_model.py` which are directly passed to the *pytorch_lightning.Trainer* object - see [here](https://pytorch-lightning.readthedocs.io/en/stable/common/trainer.html) - for training the PyTorch Lightning model; supplied by bash arguments or default values in `core_code/util/default_config.py`)
+- *configs_trainer* (*pytorch_lightning.Trainer* specific configurations for the *LightningModel.fit()* method in `core_code/lightning_model.py` which are directly passed to the *pytorch_lightning.Trainer* object - see [here](https://pytorch-lightning.readthedocs.io/en/stable/common/trainer.html) - for training the PyTorch Lightning model; the configurations are supplied by bash arguments or default values in `core_code/util/default_config.py`)

-All these dictionaries have hard coded keys (see `core_code/util/default_config.py` except for custom config see `experiments/compositeSine/manager.py`) which guarantees that all the dictionaries contain exactly these hard coded key by getting rid of any excessive, non-defined items in the input configurations and add possibly missing items based on the supplied default values defined in the respective Python files.
-The process of adding/deleting configuration items is specificallly described in Section 5.

-> The possible configuration parameters are documented by the comments within the respective Python files (except *configs_custom*).

 $~$

-Now, the user has the option to run the configuration induced batch of experiments either locally or the (ETH Euler) cluster (similar implementations should be also possible for other clusters). \
+All these dictionaries have fixed keys (set in `core_code/util/default_config.py` except for custom config see `experiments/compositeSine/manager.py`) which guarantees that all the dictionaries contain exactly the necessary keys by getting rid of any excessive, non-defined items in the input configurations and add possibly missing items based on the supplied default values defined in the respective Python files.
+The process of adding new or deleting old configuration items is specificallly described in Section 5.

+$~$

+The runs can either be made locally or remotely on the Euler cluster. \
 Running the experiments locally, the program can be started by the bash script `run_local.sh`.
-The *configs_trainer* are supplied by the array defined in the bash script and passed as input argument to the `main.py` program within the bash script. \
+The *configs_trainer* is supplied by the array defined in the shell script `bash_files/euler_commands.sh` and passed as input argument to the `main.py` program within the shell script. \
-Analogously, to run the experiments on the Euler cluste, use the `run_remote.sh` bash script. \
+Analogously, to run the experiments on the Euler cluster, use the `run_remote.sh` bash script. \
-Note that the underlying bash script `main_commands.sh` (section commented for customization) has to be customized before running either `run_local.sh` or `run_remote.sh`.
-Furthermore, the setup described in the next section Software Setup is needed to run the experiements without modifications to the code (i.e. Python environment, GitHub, Weights&Biases setup needed).
+Note that the underlying bash scripts in `bash_files` have to be customized before running either application, `run_local.sh` or `run_remote.sh`.

 $~$